 - Dedicated Honors suites in residence halls, which allow like-minded students to live together, even as freshmen

-- Abundant opportunities to present research and creative work at national conferences and seminars
+- Opportunities to present research and creative work at national conferences and seminars

 - The most up-to-date information regarding scholarship and funding opportunities for graduate and professional work